opensumi/docs/docs/develop/how-to-design-module.en.md

 };
 ```

-The above code declares that the view component registered with ID '@OpenSumi/IDE-Explorer' is rendered in the right sidebar area of the IDE.
+The above code declares that the view component registered with ID `@OpenSumi/IDE-Explorer ` is rendered in the right sidebar area of the IDE.

-For more information about view layout, see:[Custom View
+For more information about view layout, see:[Custom View](../integrate/universal-integrate-case/custom-view) document introduction。
-](../integrate/universal-integrate-case/custom-view) document introduction。

 ### Demand Based on Service Capability

 View-based requirements generally include service-based demands as well.
-In general, the OpenSumi framework provides a lot of basic capabilities to support various scenarios, such as `File Service`, `Popup Service`, `Storage Service`, etc. Before you need to customize the related service capabilities, you can see if the desired effect can be achieved through a simple combination of features, if not, then you should consider customizing the service capabilities to meet your needs.
+In general, the OpenSumi framework provides a number of basic capabilities to support various scenarios, such as `File Service`, `Popup Service`, `Storage Service`, etc. Before you need to customize the related service capabilities, you can see if the desired effect can be achieved through a simple combination of features, if not, then you should consider customizing the service capabilities to meet your needs.

-Translated with www.DeepL.com/Translator (free version)

 For services such as `commands`, menus, shortcuts, configurations, etc., we recommend that you use [Contribute Points](./basic-design/contribution-point) for extensions.
 The final use is through the following base declaration.